borisd13/RoboND-DeepLearning-Project/README.md

 It returns an output of the same width/height as the input and with a depth of 3 to return the probability of belonging to each of the 3 classes previously defined.

 The number of blocks used as well as the number of filters (which starts at 16 and is doubled with each encoding block) has been refined by testing different models, considering final accuracy, speed of training, and size of network.

+While adding more blocks let us define more complex features that will be beneficial for the subject detection, it also creates more noise through downsampling/upsampling of the image.
+The number of blocks needs then to be defined through trial and error or using similar architectures from papers.

 ```python
 def fcn_model(inputs, num_classes):